Some states allow you to take orders and have customers pick them up from your curbside.

-- If you are using Orders on Hold on Register v2, items in Orders on Hold are still available for sale in your Greenbits inventory until you charge the customer.
+- If you are using Orders on Hold, items in Orders on Hold are still available for sale in your Greenbits inventory until you charge the customer.
 To make sure your online inventory is as accurate as possible, increase your menu feed thresholds to account for items in Orders on Hold.

 - Give your customers a deadline of the end of the day for picking up orders.

 - If the customer does not pick up their order by the end of the day, delete the order.
 Put items that haven't been picked up back into your store stock.